Frequently asked questions for BC Children’s patients about COVID-19.

 So far, COVID-19 has affected adults much more than children.
 We think it is less severe, particularly in children under the age of 10.

-If your child is at higher risk for COVID-19 complications, follow general infection prevention strategies: clean your hands regularly, avoid touching your face, and stay two metres from other people.
+If your child is at higher risk for COVID-19 complications, follow general infection prevention strategies: clean your hands regularly, avoid touching your face, and stay one or two metres from other people.
 Should your child become ill, seek medical help early.
 Try to have enough medicine for two weeks at home.

 There is no evidence that COVID-19 affects children with medical complexity more than other people.